A life laid down in strata, like the earth.

 I am a living, breathing archetype of the wounded healer.
 As Jung wrote, a person’s ability to heal others is derived from their own deep wounds.
 When I look back, I see that I turned my own wounds into a thriving practice — touching people in the deep, nurturing way I had missed, listening the way I had longed to be listened to.

 My path in teaching began in 1989.
 For twelve years I assisted on craniosacral trainings, traveling the country and the world.
-I studied with Michael Shea across three continents, then followed his suggestion to a manor house in Devon, England, for a year of biodynamic craniosacral training with Franklyn Sills.
+I taught with Michael Shea across three continents, then followed his suggestion to a manor house in Devon, England, for a year of biodynamic craniosacral training with Franklyn Sills.
 I was scared the entire way — and I did it anyway.
 That, I’ve learned, is what courage actually is.

 I never planned to open a school.
 It took a cease-and-desist letter from the state and two years of paperwork to build a curriculum I’d never thought to write down.
 In 2016, the Ankrum Institute was born — named, in the end, by a friend from across a swimming pool in Costa Rica.